 The Québec maritime Blog

 A wild island at the heart of the Gulf of St. Lawrence, Anticosti captivates visitors with spectacular scenery and fascinating history.
 It’s impossible to resist the natural charm of this jewel of Côte-Nord!
-This unofficial sanctuary for white-tailed deer is also a paradise for nature lovers, who can explore a cave with a fun name, admire stunning canyons and swim in crystal-clear waters.
+This unofficial sanctuary for white-tailed deer is also a true paradise for nature lovers, who can explore a cave with a fun name, admire stunning canyons and swim in crystal-clear waters.

 I visited Anticosti two years ago, at the end of the summer, and still today, when I talk about my trip with friends, my face lights up with joy.
 Anticosti is Québec’s largest island: covering an area of almost 8000 km2 (3000 sq. mi.), it’s nearly 220 km (135 mi.) long and about 50 km (30 mi.) wide.
 The island’s reputation has long since spread beyond the borders of Québec.
 As soon as you set foot here, you’ll be struck by the wild beauty of this territory and will feel like you’ve entered another world…

 A ghost castle in Port-Menier and white-tailed deer